AviatrixSystems/Docs/HowTos/FAQ.rst

 To obtain Integration Key, Secret key and API hostname, login to DUO website as an admin, `www.duo.com <http://www.duo.com>`__, click on the left panel Applications, click Protect an Application below.
-Scroll down the application list and select OpenVPN (click Protect this Application), the next screen should reveal the credentials you need to configure on the Aviatrix controller.
+Scroll down the application list and select OpenVPN® (click Protect this Application), the next screen should reveal the credentials you need to configure on the Aviatrix controller.